boltops-tools/terraspace-docs/_docs/learn/gcp/configure.md

 To configure your `GOOGLE_APPLICATION_CREDENTIALS` you need to set up a service account.
 Follow the Google [Getting Started with Authentication](https://cloud.google.com/docs/authentication/getting-started).

-You'll download a JSON credentials file that looks something like this:
+You'll download a JSON credentials file that looks something like the following.
+This is just an example:

 ~/.gcp/credentials.json